YOUTH SOCCER LANDSCAPE

 Weather Related Concerns:

 A: Our events offer extended rosters of up to 20 players allowed to participate in each game along with unlimited substitutions.
 This allows coaches to have more flexibility in managing each player's workload during matches.
 Each team will play a maximum of 2 games per day, further limiting the risk of heat related injury.
-Mandatory water breaks will take place during each 1/2 of match play, and games will be delayed, shortened, or suspended in the event the heat index reaches above 106 degrees.

 Q: Our team has lots of local opponents we see regularly.
 We attend out of town tournaments to guarantee we see new competition.
 What is being done to ensure that our team will not have to play teams from our local market?